MMomoCalc

 How to send British Pound to Nigeria

 For transfers from United Kingdom to Nigeria, the competitive options in 2026 are mobile-first remitters (Sendwave, LemFi, TapTap Send, Lemonade Finance), aggregators (Wise, WorldRemit, Remitly) and direct operator rails (MTN MoMo, Orange Money, M-Pesa Global).
 All-in cost depends on amount, receiving wallet and day.
-Compare options side by side on our Nigeria inbound corridor page.
+Compare options side by side on our Nigeria inbound transfer page.

 FX Watch · GBP/NGN